Rappin': Production

-Mario Van Peebles' raps were overdubbed by Master Gee of the Sugarhill Gang, who also wrote one part.
+Mario Van Peebles' raps were overdubbed by Master Gee of the Sugarhill Gang, who also wrote one part, and whose brother Leo plays the role of Allan.
 The film was filmed in and around Pittsburgh.

 Ice-T's small role is uncredited and he reportedly provided the rhymes, including the hero's climactic lines, "Can't stop / Won't stop / Climbing that mountain 'till we reach the top!"
+Two verses of his 1985 single, Killers, feature mid-way through the film.
+Brothers Evil E and Hen-Gee, both of whom would go on to work with Ice-T, feature in the film.